gpjalocha/scramble_conventer/README.md

 # scramble_conventer
 Conditional scrambler for 3x3BLD training

-In this repository I'll share my scripts i use for 3x3BLD training. *conditional scrambler.*R allows to generate scrambles with given conditions, i.e.
+In this repository I'll share my scripts i use for 3x3BLD training. *conditional scrambler.R* allows to generate scrambles with given conditions, i.e.

 * N twisted edges/corners
 * Having specific 3-cycle in scramble(in first cycle)